 AppDynamics takes transaction snapshots of select instances of a transaction to give you a cross-tier view of the processing flow for a single invocation of a transaction.
 This topic covers the scenarios that trigger AppDynamic to take a transaction snapshot and how to configure transaction snapshot settings.
 For information about the content of a transaction snapshot, see Transaction Snapshots.

-Subject to the guidelines and limits described in Snapshot Retention Rules and Limits, AppDynamics takes transaction snapshots in these cases:
+Subject to the guidelines and limits described in the Retention Rules and Snapshot Limits sections below, snapshots are taken in the following cases: